masif2002/aws-solutions-architect-associate/02-IAM.md

 ## IAM Security Tools
 * IAM Credentials Report (account-level)
-    * SHows the list of users and status of their credentials
+    * Shows the list of users and status of their credentials
 * IAM Access Advisor (user-level)
     * SHows the services that has been acessed by ther users and when they were last accessed
     * Used to revise IAM policies if needed (applying _least privilege principle_)